 Computational Based Neuropsychiatric Research

 Answering today's scientific questions requires a diverse team of experts.
-In fact, one would be hard pressed to find many biomedical problems where a solo investigator sits alone searching for a solution.
-The questions are just too complex.
+The questions are just too complex for solo investigation.

 Some of our clinical projects include epilepsy, neurosurgery, adolescent suicide classification, Alzhiemer’s disease, and veteran suicide prevention.
 The common thread is that we teach computers how to understand emotions in text and voice.
 The tools to do this include artificial intelligence, machine learning, natural language processing, computational linguistics, and clinical expertise, to name a few.

 In all of our efforts, we are part of teams that include computational and data scientists, clinicians, clinical trial experts, software developers, and project managers from academia and federal agencies.